knaiskes/raspberry-pi-projects/README.md

 - A camera

-## Additional software you may need
+## Additional software you will need if you use a usb web camera

 -fswebcam